-It's easy to spend a lot of money on sports and activities that help keep you in shape, but it's just as easy to get into shape and stay there without spending any money at all.
+It's easy to spend a lot of money on sports and programs that help keep you active.
+But it's just as easy to get fit without spending any money at all.

-Remember to work on all three types of fitness: flexibility, muscle strength, and aerobic fitness.
+Remember to work on all types of fitness: flexibility, strength, and aerobic fitness.

 Warm up your muscles for 5 to 10 minutes before you stretch them.
 Warm up by doing aerobic activity such as walking or jogging.